anirbanbanerjee07/Cyber-Security-CRACKME_Lv1/README.md

 # 🧩 Challenge Details
 **• File Type:** Download the `.zip` file, run it on your local machine, and find the valid password with the output.
-**• Preferred OS:** Linux, macOS
+**• Preferred OS:** Linux
 **• Difficulty:** 🔴 Advanced
-**• Target Audience:** Cybersecurity Enthusiasts, CTF Participants, Forensics Students, Reverse Engineering Learners
+**• Target Audience:** Cybersecurity Enthusiasts, CTF Participants, Forensics Students, Social & Reverse Engineering Learners

 # 📸 Screenshot